Presbyopia is an eye condition which normally sets in when we reach 40.

 Often, the lenses will be either bifocal or progressive addition lenses.
 Unlike bifocals, progressive or multifocal lenses do not have a visible line between the near and distance correction parts.
-These types of prescription lenses accommodate distance vision, and bring close up objects into focus.
-This not only helps you see generally but relieves the eye strain which leads to headaches and other discomfort.
+These types of prescription lenses accommodate distance vision and bring close up objects into focus.
+This not only helps you see generally but relieves the eye strain which leads to headaches and other discomforts.

 It could be the case that your condition is mild, and you only need to wear glasses when you perform close up work such as reading.
 If you wear contacts for distance vision only, often you may be prescribed reading glasses to work in conjunction with your contact lenses.

-As presbyopia tends to get worse over time, our prescription changes and so do our corrective lens treatment needs.
+As this condition tends to get worse over time, our prescription changes and so do our corrective lens treatment needs.

 There is a range of surgical procedures which can be used to treat presbyopia.

 Often they are used to treat one eye.
 This enables one of your eyes to see objects in the distance, and another to see objects which are close to you.
 This is called monovision treatment.